pryce-turner/stakepod/README.md

 3. Configure Template

     Clone the template using `cp stake_pod_template.yml stake_pod_config.yml` and edit `stake_pod_config.yml` to suit your needs, following the comments.
 Most of the configuration comes down to what options you want to run the different clients with and storage.
+NOTE: If using persistentVolumeClaim, I encountered an issue where Podman wasn't assigning the correct user permissions to the lighthouse volume.
+I needed to run `podman volume inspect lighthouse-pvc` to obtain the path on disk, followed by manually running `podman unshare chown -R 2000:2000 /path/to/lighthouse-pvc`.

 4. Import Keys